adamblvck/DQN-Banana-Collector/Report.md

 ## Plot of Rewards

-The project specification specifies that the environment is considered to be solved when the average score over 100 episodes is over 13.
-We've chosen that number to be 16.
+The project specification specifies that the environment is considered to be solved when the average score in 100 episodes is over 13.
+We've chosen the score to be 16.

 On episode `835`, the DQN-agent managed to solve the environment with a score of exactly 16.
 The training output looks as follows: